 Five common hot water heater problems every landlord should know about

-water heater is about 8 to 12 years.
+A water heater is one of those appliances that ensures comfort in any setting and makes our lives so much easier.
+We can’t imagine living without a functional hot water system, and thus we tend to take it for granted.
+But just like any other piece of machinery, water heaters have a limited lifespan, and they can break down at one point or another.
+The average life expectancy of a water heater is about 8 to 12 years.
 We will explore some common water heater problems and advice how to fix them or if you should call a professional from water heater repair Las Vegas.

-options.
+What do you do when your water heater stops working, and you’re no professional plumber?
+The most important thing is not to panic.
+Then, you must assess the situation calmly and consider your options.
 While the easiest way to fix any problem is by calling in a plumber, you can save the day yourself in some cases.
 But first, you must learn a thing or two about the most common water heater problems and the most effective ways to address them.
 Water temperature fluctuations are probably the most common water heater problems are not having hot water or the exact opposite, water being too hot.
 Water temperature fluctuations happen quite often, and they’re usually not a tragedy, but we’ll admit they can be very annoying.
 Funny enough (or maybe not), in some cases, all you have to do is adjust the thermostat as it might have been hit by mistake, and that could explain the sudden temperature change.
 If the thermostat is already set at the right temperature, but the water doesn’t heat, the problem might be the thermostat itself, and you should consider replacing it.

 Other potential causes include:

 - Water tank leaks

 - Damaged gas control or burn assembly